 With the fundamentals addressed in the previous posts, the real-life experience is the absolute pinnacle of the Oxfam Trailwalker.
 Keep an eye out for my final Oxfam Trailwalker post which captures ‘The Spirit of The Oxfam Trailwalker’.

-A glimpse at what to expect in the post entitled ‘The Spirit of The Oxfam Trailwalker’: The hills still have the glow of twilight around them but it is so dark down in the gully we reach into our bags to find our headlamps.
-No sooner do we light up the track ahead and a group comes up behind us asking if they can follow us out of the gully – they don’t quite know the way.
+A glimpse at what to expect in the post entitled ‘The Spirit of The Oxfam Trailwalker’: The hills still have the glow of twilight around them, but it is so dark as they descend down into another gully.
+They reach into their bags to find their headlamps.
+No sooner do they light up the track ahead and a group comes up behind them asking to follow them through the gully – they don’t quite know the way.